mattraghu/Spring2023/CPE322/Lab8/README.md

 This creates a tensor that has a 1 in the column of the letter and 0's everywhere else shown below:

 ![One Hot Encoding](./Media/xs.png)
-This particular tensor is for the name, "Bob"
+This particular tensor is for the name, ".bob."

+### Calculating the probabilities

 As mentioned before, you can calculate the output for a single neuron by multiplying the inputs by the weights and adding the bias.

 We can achieve a similar result by multiplying the inputs by a matrix of weights and adding a vector of biases.

-Say I have this matrix of inputs with a vocabulary size of 3 **(.,b,o)** and a batch size of 3:
+Say I have this matrix of inputs with a vocabulary size of 3 **(.,b,o)** for the word "bob":

 $$
 x =